NeBeare/NeBeare/README.md

 - 👯 I’m looking to collaborate on some future projects ...
 - 🤔 I’m looking for help with Apex Triggers ...
 - ⚡ Fun fact: I like Kiwifurit
+--> I am learning am learning about Salesforce.
---> Have a great day
+Have a great day.